roadiz/docs/developer/nodes-system/node_type_fields.rst

 - YAML code
 - Many to many join
 - Many to one join
+- Single relationship using a provider
+- Multiple relationship using a provider
 - Custom collection
-- Single provider
-- Multiple provider

 .. note ::
     *Single geographic coordinates* field stores its data in JSON format.
 Make sure you